 - Otosclerosis.
 This disease of the middle ear causes abnormal bone growth that interferes with hearing.
 It is usually treated successfully through surgery.

 - Ear infection.
 Ear infections are common in children.
 Sometimes they are too common; chronic infections (known as otitis media) can damage the sensitive structures of your ears.
 Our neurotology team can treat and manage these chronic infections.

 - Earwax.
-Though earwax is harmless (and actually helps keep your ears clean), too much of a good thing can cause problems.
+Though earwax is harmless, and actually helps keep your ears clean, too much of a good thing can cause problems.
 If it becomes impacted, earwax can block the opening to the ear canal and prevent you from hearing normally.
 Our neurotology team focuses on the removal of the impacted wax cerumen (earwax) management.

 - Ménière’s disease.
 This disease of the inner ear causes a number of problems that affect hearing and balance, including hearing loss, tinnitus, fullness in the ear and vertigo.
-Episodes can last anywhere from 20 minutes to four hours.
-Hearing loss may be temporary and intermittent at first, but gradually worsens over time.
+Episodes can last from minutes to hours.
+Hearing loss may be temporary and intermittent at first, but can fluctuate or progress over time.
 Medications may help control symptoms, but the disorder has no cure.

 - Ototoxic medications.
 Certain drugs – especially antibiotics, diuretics, chemotherapy medications and salicylates – can cause hearing loss that may be temporary or permanent.

 Since most hearing loss develops gradually over time, it can be difficult to know how well you are hearing now compared with how well you used to hear.
 Only an accurate hearing test can reveal if you are having difficulty with specific sounds, and if so, how you might be able to hear better.